-- 2302.1.1.1 At the WJSC Team rankings should be calculated from the ranking of the junior Athletes comprising the nominated teams, drawn from their individual overall positions in FIS cup standings.
-Teams with the same number of points should be drawn randomly within that point's grouping. - Each nation may nominate up to 2 substitutes (1x women, 2x men) who can be a replacement for a competitor prior to the start of the first round.
+- 2302.1.1.1 At the WJSC Team rankings should be calculated from the ranking of the Nations, utilising Junior athlete points only Teams with the same number of points should be drawn randomly within that point's grouping. - Each nation may nominate up to 2 substitutes (of either gender)who can be a replacement for a competitor prior to the start of the first round.
 All competitors and substitutes must be nominated at the team captain's meeting and their start order must be declared.
 This order will remain for all rounds.
-All competitors and substitutes must conduct a course inspection. - 2302.1.2.1 In case of an injury, the racer can be replaced by a substitute in the next round.
-The substitute must take the same start position.
+All competitors and substitutes must conduct a course inspection. - 2302.1.2.1 In case of an injury, the racer can be replaced by a substitute (of the same gender unless no similar gender is available) in the next round.
+The substitute must take the same start position, even if they are of the opposite gender.
 The substitution may not be reversed. - 2302.1.3 Where a nation is forced to withdraw their opposition will be given a bye.
 If the withdrawal is in the first run of any round, then the opposing nation does not need to complete that round.